 If you’re entitled to Carer’s Allowance (even if it can’t be paid because of other benefits) you might also get National Insurance credits.

 Sometimes Carer’s Allowance can be paid during breaks in care.
-The maximum for this is 12 weeks in any 26-week period.
-Carer’s Allowance can be paid if you’re in hospital and will stop after 12 weeks.
+The maximum for this is four weeks in any 26-week period (or twelve weeks in any 26-week period if you, or the person you look after, go into hospital).

 If the person you look after goes into hospital, the 12-weeks-off rule still applies, but in reality the benefit may stop sooner.
 Your Carer’s Allowance depends on the person you care for getting a qualifying benefit (see above).
 If they go into hospital, payment of the qualifying benefit normally stops after 28 days.
 So, your Carer’s Allowance will stop when their qualifying benefit stops.